Nursing and Midwifery Office

 The SA Premier’s Nursing and Midwifery Scholarships

-The South Australian Premier’s Scholarships support nurses and midwives undertaking study tours focused on the discovery of innovative, evidence-based care initiatives that enhance professional practice, improve consumer care and community outcomes for all South Australians.
+The South Australian Premier’s Scholarships support nurses and midwives undertaking study tours focused on the discovery of innovative, evidence-based initiatives that build leadership

-Awarded annually, there are five international Scholarships (each up to the value of $12,000), for overseas observational study tours.
+Awarded annually, there are six international Scholarships (each up to the value of $10,000), for overseas observational study tours.

 SA Health Study Assistance Program for Nurses and Midwives